JEP draft: Code reflection (Incubator)

 Summary

-Enhance core reflection with a standard API to model Java code, build and transform models of Java code, and access models of Java code in methods and lambda expressions.
-Libraries can use this API to analyze Java code and extend its reach, such as executing it as code on GPUs.
+Enhance the core reflection API to model Java code, build and transform models of Java code, and access models of Java code in methods and lambda expressions.
+Libraries can use this enhancement to analyze Java code and extend its reach, such as executing it as code on GPUs.
 This is an incubating API.

 Goals